jdmevo123/akamai-edgeworker-action/README.md

 # Deploy Akamai Edgeworkers

 This action calls the Akamai Api's to deploy edgeworkers to the Akamai platform.
-There are two pipelines in place for your repository, create an edgeworker (first run) or two upload a new version to an existing edgeworker.
+There are two pipelines in place for your repository, create an edgeworker (register) or upload a new version to an existing edgeworker.
+In both cases your edgeworker bundle will be uploaded and activated to the network you have selected.
 The action will execute the necessary pipeline when it executes.

 ## Usage